-- ☐ How to conduct the assessment: - Examiner coordinates with the facilitator or examinee, where appropriate. - Prior to the assessment, the examiner posted the response booklet(s) in sealed envelopes to the facilitator with directions not to open until on screen. - While on screen, the examinee or facilitator opens and displays the response booklet using the camera on the examinee device. - Examinee or facilitator launches the document camera (or other second device) to allow the examiner to observe the examinee recording responses. - Examiner uses permissible screen-capture practices to secure responses for scoring pending the return of the response booklet(s) via post.
-Scoring must be done by the examiner or a professional facilitator ONLY. - Examinee or facilitator places completed response booklet(s) in self-addressed stamped envelope while on-screen and mails to the examiner after the assessment.
+- Prior to the assessment, the examiner posted the response booklet(s) in sealed envelopes to the facilitator with directions not to open until on screen. - While on screen, the examinee or facilitator opens and displays the response booklet using the camera on the examinee's device. - Examinee or facilitator launches the document camera (or other second device) to allow the examiner to observe the examinee recording responses. - Examiner uses permissible screen-capture practices to secure responses for scoring pending the return of the response booklet(s) via post.
+Scoring must be done by the examiner or a professional facilitator ONLY. - ▶ Facilitator places completed response booklet(s) in the self-addressed, stamped envelope while on-screen and posts to the examiner after the assessment.